Published: 14:53, August 19, 2025 | Updated: 20:09, August 19, 2025

 Karen Fung (left), chief marketing officer at the Hong Kong Productivity Council, and Kelvin Lau, senior economist for Greater China and North Asia research team at Standard Chartered, pose for a photo during a press conference on the release of the Standard Chartered Hong Kong SME Leading Business Index for the third quarter of 2025, in Hong Kong on Aug 19, 2025.
 (PROVIDED TO CHINA DAILY)

-However, the overall business index of Hong Kong dipped slightly from 43.8 for the second quarter to 40.5 this quarter, reflecting persistent global economic uncertainty.
+However, the overall business index of Hong Kong dipped from 43.8 for the second quarter to 40.5 this quarter, reflecting global economic uncertainty.

 READ MORE: HK SMEs adapt market strategies amid global trade headwinds